Course Syllabus

 Academic Integrity.
 This class follows the U's Code of Student Rights and Responsibilities (Links to an external site.) as well as the Kahlert School of Computing's Academic Misconduct Policy.
 You are expected to be aware and familiar with these policies.

 It is assumed that all work submitted to your instructor is your own work.
 When you have used the ideas of others, you must properly indicate that you have done so.
 Even if you do not directly quote (e.g., if you change some of the words or paraphrase) without citation, this is plagiarism and is a serious academic integrity offense.
 If you are not familiar with plagiarism, please see the U library resources on plagiarism for a primer.
-Please also see other course policies on "Use of AI Language Tools" as use of these tools may also result in work that is not your own and therefore is academic misconduct.
+Please also see other course policies on "Use of Generative AI" as use of these tools may also result in work that is not your own and therefore is academic misconduct.

 Please do not share your individual assignments with other students.
 We've observed that often leads to wholesale copying.
 You may discuss how you approached the assignment with others, but each of you should write up your answer on your own.
 If you are concerned about the appearance of over-sharing, we recommend you add a note to your assignment listing who you discussed it with, what kind of discussion took place, and what topics were covered.
 In the past, some students have even included photos of whiteboards from these collaboration sessions.